The Whispering Giant – the Bristol Britannia

 Camera:NIKON D40

 By 1945, the Bristol Aeroplane Company had been one of the giants of British aviation for decades, producing engines and aircraft which were often game changers.
-The Bristol Blenheim (itself derived from the Type 142 ‘Britain First’ monoplane, ordered by Lord Rothermere, the British press baron) was a major advance when it flew in 1935, and the Bristol Beaufighter of WW2 was a pugnacious brute.
+The Bristol Blenheim – itself derived from the Type 142 ‘Britain First’ monoplane, ordered by Lord Rothermere, the British press baron – was a major advance when it flew in 1935, and the Bristol Beaufighter of WW2 was a pugnacious brute.
 The bad news was that the company laid an egg with the attempt to change the game after WW2.
-The Brabazon Committee had been set up in1943 while Europe was still ablaze.
-This Government committee was intended to make recommendations for aircraft to be used by civil operators AFTER the war.
+The Brabazon Committee had been set up in 1943 while Europe was still ablaze.
+This Government Committee was intended to make recommendations for aircraft to be used by civil operators after the war.
 One of the specifications (the Type 1) was for a giant airliner carrying a limited number of first-class passengers across the Atlantic.
 Power came from 8 coupled Centaurus engines (four pairs) – think eight Sea Furies worth!
 The plan was a huge dud, the Brabazon was cancelled…..and the company suffered.
 Obviously, the future lay with the jet engine, but these were not yet economical enough, so Bristol turned to the turboprop, and built what was to become known as the ‘Whispering Giant’.

 The Britannia was built to another Brabazon Committee recommendation (the Type III) intended to be a long-range commercial airliner, powered by turboprops and built to Specification C2/47.
-There were some useful left-overs from the Brabazon programme that came in handy for the Britannia – the extended, 8000 foot runway at Filton, near Bristol and the massive, new, assembly building, big enough to take any commercial aircraft YET built.
-The first flight took place on 16th August 1952, but it wasn’t put into service until 1957, a deadly gap, as the Boeing 707 was on the horizon.
+There were some useful left-overs from the Brabazon programme that came in handy for the Bristol 175 Britannia – the extended, 8000 foot runway at Filton, near Bristol and the massive, new, assembly building, big enough to take any commercial aircraft yet built.
+The first flight took place on 16th August 1952, but the Britannia wasn’t put into service until 1957; a deadly gap, as the Boeing 707 was on the horizon.
 There were constant problems, however, with the new ‘free turbine’ Bristol Proteus turboprops and they gave endless trouble at the start.
-For example, the second prototype, G-ALRX, suffered an uncontrolled engine fire, when the reduction gear of No. 3 engine exploded, and the ‘plane had to make a crash-landing onto the mud of the Severn Estuary.
-Embarrassingly, a technical team from KLM, the Dutch airline, where on board at the time….no-one was hurt, but the Dutch order went to the Lockheed Electra!
-British Overseas Airways Corporation took the first batch off the Filton line (the ‘Brit’ was also built in Northern Ireland by Short Brothers and Harland) and it sold in small quantities.
+For example, the second prototype, the Britannia 101 G-ALRX, suffered an uncontrolled engine fire on the 4th Febraury, 1954, when the reduction gear of No. 3 engine exploded, and the ‘plane had to make a crash-landing onto the mud of the Severn Estuary close to Littleton-upon-Severn; Bristol’s Chief Test Pilot, William “Bill” Pegg, did a superb job.
+Embarrassingly, a two-man technical team from KLM, the Dutch airline, where on board at the time.
+No-one was hurt but the Dutch order went to the Lockheed Electra.
+British Overseas Airways Corporation took the first batch off the Filton line (the ‘Brit’ was also built in Northern Ireland by Short Brothers and Harland) and it was also sold to other airlines in small quantities.
 According to the Britannia Pilots’ Notes, 108 passengers could be carried at a rather generous 39″ pitch, or a suitable load of palletized freight, or a combination of both.
-It was also obvious that the Royal Air Force would find such an aircraft useful in support of far-flung British bases (this was the days when the UK still had ‘legacy’ bases scattered around the world) and RAF Transport Command – No. 99 and 511 Squadrons – took delivery of the first of 23 Britannia aircraft on 19th March 1959.
+It was also obvious that the Royal Air Force would find such an aircraft useful in support of far-flung British bases – these were the days when the UK still had ‘legacy’ bases scattered around the world – and RAF Transport Command, namelyNo.
+99 and 511 Squadrons, took delivery of the first of 23 Britannia aircraft on 19th March 1959.
 The total Britannia production run of 85 aircraft (the last one built in 1960) went through a remarkable number of owners and leasees; to the ex-BOAC aircraft were added the RAF machines as they were withdrawn and sold.
 Amongst the slew of users were, Transcontinental SA (Argentina), Canadian Pacific Air Lines (Canada), Cubana de Aviacion (Cuba), CSA (Czechoslovakia), Aer Turas (Ireland), El Al (Israel), Aeronaves de Mexico (Mexico), Transair Cargo (Zaire) and a whole raft of British passenger and freight operators including Air Charter, BOAC, Britannia Airways, British Eagle, Caledonian Airways, Monarch Airlines and Redcoat Air Cargo.